 Fish that are landed or boated should be treated with great care in order to avoid loss of mucus and scales and injury through flapping.
 Having a bucket of fresh seawater close by is ideal and the fish should immediately be placed head-first into the bucket after capture so that it can continue breathing underwater.
 Once you are ready to tag, remove the fish from the bucket and place it on a wet sack or piece of mattress foam and cover the head (eyes) with a wet cloth or towel.
 Turning the fish belly-up also usually helps to calm it down.
 Keeping a wet dish cloth/rag handy, i.e. attached to your fishing bucket, works well for this purpose.
-Refer to the DVD provided for examples on how to handle and tag fish in the correct way.
+Refer to the instructional videos for examples on how to handle and tag fish in the correct way.
 Remember to limit the time the fish is out of the water to a maximum of 30 seconds.

 Please measure your fish in a straight line from the tip of the snout to the fork of the tail (fork length), preferably on a flat surface with the tape measure beneath the fish (refer to page 9).
 Kob, rockcod and other similar fish without a forked tail are measured to the end of the tail (i.e. total length).
 Billfish are measured from the tip of the lower jaw to fork of the tail (i.e. lower jaw fork length).
 Most shark species are measured from the tip of the snout to the precaudal notch (a groove/notch on the top of the shark just before the tail/caudal fin).
 However, several shark species, such as sand sharks, hound sharks and spotted gully sharks without a precaudal notch, are measured total length (tip of snout to the tip of the tail in a straight line).
 If you cannot measure your fish with a tape measure then mark off its length with a piece of string or fishing line or on the boat's gunwale and measure it later.
 If you are unsure of what measurement type to take, you can simply take more than one measurement, i.e. total and fork/precaudal length and indicate this on your tag release card.
 Note that rays are measured from the tip of each wing in a straight line (i.e. wing span/disk width).
-Refer to page 9 for further reading on the correct measurements required.
+Refer to the diagrams on page 9, or the instructional videos for further information on the correct measurements required.

 The precise place of inserting a tag depends on the species and type of tag being used.
-By reading through your particular tag type description (see above) and the diagrams on pages 8, it should be simple to locate the correct spot on any fish.
+By reading through your particular tag type description (see above), Diagram 3 on page 7 and 8, and by referring to the instructional videos it should be simple to locate the correct spot on any fish.
 For bony fish remove one scale in the spot where you are going to insert the tag to avoid it being pushed into the flesh.
 Remember to make a small incision through the skin in sharks and rays first before inserting the tag.
 Please ensure that your fish is measured as accurately as possible, properly tagged and returned to the water as fast as possible.
-Again, refer to the DVD for the correct positioning of the tag and handling of fish.
+Again, refer to the instructional videos for the correct positioning of the tag and handling of fish.